syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs7" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs7/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs7/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs7" %}
+{% endif %}

 ### Recurrence options and rules

-Events can be repeated on a daily, weekly, monthly or yearly basis based on the recurrence rule which accepts the string value.
-The following details should be assigned to the [`recurrenceRule`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrencerule) property to generate the recurring instances.
+Events can be repeated on a daily, weekly, monthly, or yearly basis using recurrence rules.
+The following details should be assigned to the [`recurrenceRule`](../api/schedule/field/#recurrencerule) property to generate recurring instances:

-* Repeat type - daily/weekly/monthly/yearly.
+- Repeat type (daily/weekly/monthly/yearly)
-* How many times it needs to be repeated?
+- How many times it needs to be repeated
-* The interval duration.
+- The interval duration
-* The time period to render the appointment, etc.
+- The time period for rendering the appointment

-There are four repeat types available namely,
+There are four repeat types available:

-* **Daily** - Creates the recurring instances on daily basis.
+* **Daily** - Creates recurring instances on a daily basis.
-* **Weekly** - Creates the recurring instances on weekly basis for the selected days.
+* **Weekly** - Creates recurring instances on a weekly basis for selected days.
-* **Monthly** - Creates the recurring instances on monthly basis for the selected months and other provided recurrence criteria.
+* **Monthly** - Creates recurring instances on a monthly basis for selected months and other provided recurrence criteria.
-* **Yearly** - Creates the recurring instances on yearly basis.
+* **Yearly** - Creates recurring instances on a yearly basis.

 ### Recurrence properties

- The properties based on which the recurrence appointments are created with its respective time period are depicted in the following table.
-Also, the valid rule string can be referred from [`iCalendar`](https://tools.ietf.org/html/rfc5545#section-3.3.10) specifications.
+ The following table describes the properties used to create recurrence appointments with their respective time periods.
+Also, the valid rule string can be referred from [iCalendar](https://tools.ietf.org/html/rfc5545#section-3.3.10) specifications.

- > Refer [`iCalendar`](https://tools.ietf.org/html/rfc5545#section-3.3.10) specifications for valid recurrence rule string.
+ > Refer [iCalendar](https://tools.ietf.org/html/rfc5545#section-3.3.10) specifications for valid recurrence rule string.

 | Property | Purpose | Example |
 |-------|---------| --------- |